1 September 2016 - 31 January 2019

 The project aims at developing a national policy to promote women’s employment, creating decent work opportunities for women through active labour market policies and building awareness on gender equality and labour standards.

 The project aims to contribute to the elimination of the worst forms of child labour in seasonal agriculture in hazelnut harvesting in Turkey.
-The project in the Black Sea region of Turkey is being implemented jointly by the Ministry of Labour and Social Security of Turkey and the ILO.
+The project in the Black Sea region of Turkey is being implemented jointly by the Ministry of Family, Labour and Social Services of Turkey and the ILO.

 3 May 2010 - 31 December 2012